FoxyHunter7/toolbox/README.md

 ## Architecture Blueprints

 This section contains architectural blueprints for various technology stacks.
-They reflect my personal preferences and the approaches I’ve found to be most effective, based on my experience and research into design patterns.
+They reflect my personal preferences and the approaches I've found to be most effective, based on my experience and research into design patterns.

 > **Important Note**: These blueprints are not intended to be definitive solutions or the "one best way" to do things.
 They reflect my personal preference & ideals.